 Year 3: London

-All design students spend the fall semester of their third year in London at Shakespeare’s Globe, where they study with distinguished British designers and take full advantage of London’s dynamic theater and cultural opportunities.
+All design students spend the fall semester of their third year in London, where they study with distinguished British designers and take full advantage of London’s dynamic theater and cultural opportunities.
 Field trips to theater productions, museums, and galleries are all part of the program.
 Back at Rutgers in the spring, students pursue in-depth training in their area of design.

 Year 4: Transition